hassanamjad1/news-api/README.md

 ## Overview

 ### Purpose
-The purpose of our project is to show the up-to-date news around the globe with the option to select country and category from drop-down menu.
+The purpose of this project is to show the up-to-date news around the globe with the option to select country and category from drop-down menu.
 The app makes RESTful API calls to News API within JSON format by sending Https requests .

 ### Technologies
   - ReactJS